-- Bodily Injury (liability): This is what your insurer will pay when others are injured (medical expenses) or killed (payment to deceased's family) when you are at fault for the accident.
+- Bodily injury (liability): This is what your insurer will pay when others are injured (medical expenses) or killed (payment to the deceased's family) when you are at fault for the accident.

-- Personal Injury Protection: Insurer pays for injury claims and other damages claimed by passengers.
+- Personal injury protection (PIP): The insurer pays for injury claims and other damages claimed by passengers.

 State automobile insurance laws generally set minimums for liability coverage of bodily injury (per person and per incident) and property damage.
 Some states also require a minimum amount of coverage for uninsured and underinsured motorists as well.
 These limits range from roughly $20,000 to $100,000 per accident for injury liability and generally less per accident for property damage liability.

 For instance, Florida law requires at least $10,000 in property damage liability per accident and $10,000 in personal injury liability coverage, which is toward the low end of the scale.
-Illinois, which is somewhere near the average, requires at least $50,000 in bodily injury and $20,000 in property damage liability coverage; while also requiring at least $50,000 in uninsured motorist coverage per accident.
+Illinois, which is somewhere near the average, requires at least $25,000 in bodily injury per person and $20,000 in property damage liability coverage; while also requiring at least $50,000 in uninsured motorist coverage per accident.

 Click on a link below to learn more about car accidents and insurance.